nrwl/nx/docs/shared/nx-plugin.md

 title="Nx Tutorial: Building Custom Plugins for Nx" width="100%" /%}

+> For a detailed video explaining the things covered here and more, check out [Creating and Publishing Your Own Nx Plugin](https://www.youtube.com/watch?v=vVT7Al01VZc).

 ## Generating a Plugin

 To get started with building a Nx Plugin, run the following command: